hoelzer-lab/rnaflow/README.md

                                     (check terminal output if correctly assigned)
                                     In default all possible comparisons of conditions in one direction are made.
 Use --deg to change this.
 --species                specifies the species identifier for downstream path analysis.
-                         If `--include_species` is set, reference genome and annotation are added and automatically downloaded. [default hsa]
+                         If `--include_species` is set, reference genome and annotation are added and automatically downloaded. [default ]
                                     Currently supported are:
                                     - hsa [Ensembl: Homo_sapiens.GRCh38.dna.primary_assembly | Homo_sapiens.GRCh38.98]
                                     - eco [Ensembl: Escherichia_coli_k_12.ASM80076v1.dna.toplevel | Escherichia_coli_k_12.ASM80076v1.45]